magnars/kaocha-runner.el/README.md

    Runs tests in the current namespace.
 With a prefix argument, it runs all tests.

+- `kaocha-runner-run-all-tests`

+   If you want to bind a key for running all tests directly, without having to prefix it, this is the command for you.

 - `kaocha-runner-show-warnings`

    If you get any warnings from Kaocha, the report will just say *1 warning*.